danielfrg/danielfrg.com/content/articles/2012/11/using-cloud9-to-save-computing-power-and-to-code-from-everywhere-too.md

 Initially I had my doubts about the online editor mainly because I love [Sublime text][], and yes it is not so powerful as sublime but is **very** good.
-But the features such the Github integration and the online terminal sold me the service ;I test it and didn't disappoint me.
+But the features such the Github integration and the online terminal sold me the service, I test it and didn't disappoint me.

 I was able with one-click to clone the repository on my Github and run the code on their infrastructure (powered by [OpenShift][]) with no problems at all.
 Just need to install the required libraries ([numpy][]
-- running*easy\_install numpy*) and then it was as simple as run *python portfolio.py* and see the code running much faster than on my PC.
+- running `easy_install numpy`) and then it was as simple as run `python portfolio.py` and see the code running much faster than on my PC.

 Also the ability to run the code and edit it from everywhere is amazing.
 I was able to connect from my University and keep testing better